Seeker is the social platform to find and share the places you love.

 Pinnacles National Park, California, US.

-• The California Condor, the largest land birds in North America, soar high above the Pinnacles.
-Their wingspans reach up to 9.5 feet and they can weigh around 20 pounds.
+• The California Condor, a magnificent species and the largest land bird in North America, gracefully soars high above the breathtaking landscapes of the Pinnacles.
+With wingspans that can reach an impressive 9.5 feet and weighing around 20 pounds, these majestic creatures captivate the hearts of nature enthusiasts.

 Pinnacles National Park Weather